barryclark/jekyll-now/_posts/test.md

 Short video overview with a great list of additional resources.

 ### Mind Bugs
-There are few questions that bug me at this point.
-Is machine learning just an over dressed expression meaning something simple?
-Is it just good all probabilities and statistics that we all love and hate?
-Will it be somwthing completely new to an engineering mind or will it be just an application of the undergrad theory?
+Few questions bug me at this point.
+Is machine learning just an overdressed expression meaning something simple?
+Is it merely good old probabilities and statistics that we all love and hate?
+Will it be something entirely new for an engineering mind, or will it be just an application of the undergrad theory?
 I guess once I'll learn more, I will come back to this post with an update.
-At this stage, my guess is that Machine Learning is just an application of stats & probability.
+At this stage, I think that Machine Learning is just an application of stats & probability.

 [logo]: https://yev-d.github.io/images/calm-horizon.jpg "Calm-Horizon"